FLCAC-admin/uslci-content/docs/submission_handbook/02-how-to-publish-in-the-uslci.md

 <a id="metadata-guidance-tables"></a>
 ## Metadata Guidance Tables

-Click the links below to see guidance (i.e., conventions and examples) for the fields of each of the openLCA tabs.
+Click the links below to see guidance for the fields of each of the openLCA tabs (i.e., conventions and examples).
 Each table has a link to return to this list or to the main guidelines table of contents:
 ### [General Information Tab](../field-conventions/general-info.md)
 - [General Information](../field-conventions/general-info.md#general-information)
 - [Quantitative Reference](../field-conventions/general-info.md#quantitative-reference)